 10. Make it fun.
 If you are a budding photographer, or just want to get the best portrait photos possible of your children, then you have to make it worth their while!
 Making photo shoots fun and enjoyable means that your kids will want to do it again, and again, and again… Let them get involved and take some pictures of you for a change!
 Show them all the images afterwards and let them help choose which ones to enlarge or how to edit them.
 Digital cameras specifically for children (i.e. VERY robust!) are becoming cheaper and cheaper so why not provide them with their own camera and start seeing the world through their eyes?

 About the Author:

 Rebecca Dawe Photography – Leicestershire’s Premier Wedding & Portrait Photographers.
-Our all girl team are wedding and portrait photography specialists, creating beautiful, natural photographs, which will become a treasured possession forever.
+Wedding and portrait photography specialists, creating beautiful, natural photographs.

 For further training: CLICK!
 How to Take Gorgeous Photos of Your Kids eBook

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: